cilliemalan/motes/README.md

 $ ./build-scripts/local-prepare.sh
 ```

 It will install node packages for the `web` project.
+This is not particularly important
+as the project will only ever be run from inside a k8s pod, but for the prechecks it
+uses mocha, so `npm install` it is...

 Next, run some local tests:
 ```